 In addition, the Group fulfills the delivery needs of retailers on JDDJ and other business customers on Dada Now by utilizing the Group's network of registered riders on Dada Now.
 Under this type of services, the Group enters into agreements with retailers and other business customers, which enforce the Group's acceptance of all the related delivery requests at the prices stipulated in the agreements.
 The Group has determined that it acts as a principal in these transactions as the Group is primarily responsible for the delivery of merchandise and has the ability to control the related services.
 The Group has the ability to control the services provided by riders as it is responsible for and guarantees identifying and directing riders that meet the quality criteria stipulated in the agreements to complete the deliveries requested by retailers or other business customers.
 Additionally, the Group has ultimate control over the amounts paid by the customers.
-Although in this type of services, the riders still have the ability to accept, decline or disregard a delivery assignment, it is the Group's responsibility to find a replacement and complete the delivery timely.
-Revenues resulting from these services are recognized on a gross basis at a fixed rate or a pre-determined amount for each completed delivery, with the amounts paid to the riders recorded in operations and support costs.
+Although in this type of services, the riders still have the ability to accept, decline or disregard a delivery assignment, it is the Group's responsibility to find a replacement and complete the delivery, with the amounts paid to the riders recorded in operations and support costs.